Givralix/PerlBot/README.md

 ### shitpost_database
 This is all the dialogue that Pearl ever says for the Markov Chain to generate sentences from.<br/>
-So far it has the dialogue from the 31 first episodes of the show (Gem Glow to Log Date 7 15 2) and the dialogue from Hit the Diamond.
-Feel free to help me complete it! (it's really boring)<br/>
+So far it has the dialogue from all the episodes from Gem Glow to Steven Floats.<br/>
 I get it from the Steven Universe wikia and also each sentence is on its own line!

 ## Dependencies